jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/user-information.md

 [here](/machine/web/groups/roles).
 (Be sure to check out the
 [role table](/machine/web/groups/roles/#roles-table).)
+Below the user role information is the Feature preview option, which you can toggle on to enable early access to changes to the platform features, i.e., before they are officially released.

+Further down,
-Under the user role information, there’s an option that says **API**.
+there’s an option that says **API**.
 Clicking on it will allow you to generate an access token to